 List all those projects you need to complete.

-Starting with the ones you want to write first, write down the lists of projects you need completed.
+Starting with the ones you want to write first, write down the lists of projects you need to be completed.

 It’s important that you understand that you are human and not some robotic machine.
 Take as much as you can chew at a time.
 One at a time.